Notes

 she/her

-Cindy Blevins is a local musician and performer trained in both the classical and musical theatre realms.
+Cindy Blevins is a local musician and performer in both the classical and musical theatre realms.
 After studying piano for 14 years and earning a BA in Music she went on to teach voice and piano both privately and in public school systems and also sing with different groups in and around Richmond, VA, her hometown.
-After moving to the New River Valley she continued performing with Opera Roanoke, Summer Musical Enterprise, Mill Mountain Theatre, Blacksburg Master Chorale, Virginia Tech Theatre Department and Virginia Children’s Theatre.
-She stays busy as a collaborative pianist/accompanist with individuals and groups, and as a director and coach with music makers of all ages, most recently serving as Musical Director for Bat Boy the Musical at Radford University.
-Past MMT productions she has supported as a keyboard player include Jersey Boys and Elf the Musical.
+After moving to the New River Valley she continued performing with Opera Roanoke, Summer Musical Enterprise, Mill Mountain Theatre, Blacksburg Master Chorale and Virginia Children’s Theatre.
+She stays busy as a collaborative pianist/accompanist with individuals and groups, and as a director and coach with music makers of all ages.
 Cindy is the Chairperson for Summer Musical Enterprise headquartered in Blacksburg, and the Assistant Director of Music at Blacksburg United Methodist Church.
 She is also a Licensed Professional Counselor with Life in Balance Counseling Center in Christiansburg.
-Cindy is thrilled to be supporting MMT’s 60th Anniversary Concert with her Mill Mountain Theatre family!
+Cindy is thrilled to be supporting Jersey Boys with her Mill Mountain Theatre family!

 Bethany Costello